firecat53/networkmanager-dmenu/README.md

 4. Python gobject (PyGObject, python-gobject, etc.)
 5. (Debian/Ubuntu based distros) libnm0 (libnm-util-dev on older distributions)
    and gir1.2-nm-1.0 (you have to explicitly install the latter on Debian Sid)
-6. (optional) The network-manager-applet package (in order to launch the GUI connection editor, if desired.
-The nm-applet does _not_ need to be started.)
+6. (optional) The network-manager-applet or nm-connection-editor package, depending on distro (in order to launch the GUI connection editor, if desired.
+The applet does _not_ need to be started.)
 7. (optional) Pinentry.
 Make sure to set which flavor of pinentry command to use in the config file.
 8. (optional) ModemManager for WWAN support.